 Computer Science Programs in Rhode Island

 Despite its small size, Rhode Island is home to several colleges and universities, including some of the most prestigious institutions in the country.
-In addition to Brown University (an Ivy League school) and the highly-competitive Rhode Island School of Design, there are three major public higher education institutions in the state: Rhode Island College, the Community College of Rhode Island, and the University of Rhode Island.
-The state's RI Promise initiative covers these institutions, which helps Rhode Island residents pay tuition at these schools for up to four semesters.
-The Community College of Rhode Island is the only public associate degree-granting school in the state.
-It features four campuses and one satellite location within a public high school.
-Rhode Island College and the University of Rhode Island both offer undergraduate and graduate programs, but the University of Rhode Island is the only public institution in the state that also offers professional degree programs.
+In addition to Brown University and the highly competitive Rhode Island School of Design, three major public higher education institutions reside in the state: Rhode Island College, the Community College of Rhode Island, and the University of Rhode Island.
+The state's RI Promise initiative covers these institutions, helping Rhode Island residents pay tuition at these schools for up to four semesters.

-Higher education institutions in Rhode Island receive regional accreditation from the New England Association of Schools and Colleges, and computer science degree programs are often accredited by the Accreditation Board for Engineering and Technology.
+Students at the Community College of Rhode Island can earn an associate degree in computer science online before transferring to a four-year state school to finish their education.
+Higher education institutions in Rhode Island receive regional accreditation from the New England Association of Schools and Colleges, and computer science programs often obtain accreditation from the Accreditation Board for Engineering and Technology.

 Professional Computer Science Organizations in Rhode Island